LarsDenBakker/web-test-runner/README.md

 ### Creating HTML test fixture

-To scaffold a HTML test fixture you can use the `@open-wc/testing-helpers` library.
+To scaffold an HTML test fixture you can use the `@open-wc/testing-helpers` library.

 ```js
 import { test } from "web-test-runner";